briangordon/briangordon.github.com/_posts/2019-12-22-docker-dev-env.md

 - To stop your container, run `docker stop dev`.
 To start it again, run `docker start dev`.
 Don't call `docker run` again as it will create a brand new container.
 - To delete the (stopped) container, run `docker rm dev`.
 To delete the image, run `docker image rm dev`.
 To delete unused volumes, run `docker volume prune`.
 - Because we called `docker run` with the `--restart always` argument, our container should automatically come back up if it crashes or if the host reboots.
+- If you need to change the `docker run` options and you don't want to lose all of your data, you can `docker commit` to build a new image from the current state of the container.
+You can then `docker run` the new image with your updated options.

 [![NoMachine screenshot](/images/nomachine-vs-14w-thumb.png)](/images/nomachine-vs-14w.png)